 Does that make it ineffective for bicep growth?

 Not really.
-The difference, if any, is soo tiny, unless you are in the gym as a professional bodybuilder who works each muscle head individually and are getting judged by professional judges on stage at the Mr.Olympia then you really have nothing to worry about.
+The difference, if any, is soo tiny, unless you are a professional bodybuilder hitting your home gym to work each muscle head individually and are getting judged by professional judges on stage at the Mr.Olympia, then you really have nothing to worry about.

 Most fitness buffs would not even notice the difference, except for the reduced pain.
 Which is a serious positive.

-Hints why I only use the EZ bar to curl now, especially when loading heavy weights.
+Hints why I only use the EZ bar to curl now, especially when loading heavy weights to shock my muscles.
 I don’t even mess with throwing weight on the straight bar anymore.